nevermined-io/cryptoarts/README.md

 #### Client

-The `./client/src/config.ts` file is setup to prioritize environment variables for setting each Ocean component endpoint.
+The `./client/src/config.ts` file is setup to prioritize environment variables for setting each Nevermined component endpoint.

-By setting environment variables, you can easily switch between Ocean networks the commons client connects to, without directly modifying `./client/src/config.ts`.
+By setting environment variables, you can easily switch between Nevermined networks the commons client connects to, without directly modifying `./client/src/config.ts`.
 This is helpful e.g. for local development so you don't accidentially commit changes to the config file.

 For local development, you can use a `.env.local` file.
 There's an example file with the most common network configurations preconfigured: